24hourkirtan/audio-streaming-app/pages/builds/ios.md

 ___
 ### Create an Archive
 Build an Archive and upload to iTunesConnect.
-Your Apple ID must exists at the target commercial account for 24HourKirtan.
+Your Apple ID must exist at the target commercial account for 24HourKirtan.

 <br/>